Home · Blog · Compliance

 Charged for every hour of HSE intervention.

 Under LOLER Regulation 9, lifting equipment used for lifting persons must be thoroughly examined every six months.
-Other lifting equipment must be examined every twelve months, or per a written examination scheme.
-Missing these intervals — even if the equipment appears in good working order — is a breach.
-HSE has prosecuted companies where equipment had not been examined for years.
+Other lifting equipment must be examined at twelve-month intervals, or per a written examination scheme.
+Missing these intervals is a breach even if equipment appears serviceable.
+HSE has prosecuted businesses where no examination had been carried out for years.

 Failure to Act on Defect Reports

-Under LOLER Regulation 10, when a thorough examination reveals a defect posing a risk to persons, the employer must take the equipment out of service until the defect is rectified.
-Companies have been prosecuted for continuing to use equipment after receiving a Category A (immediate danger) defect notification — one of the most serious LOLER breaches.
+Under LOLER Regulation 10, when a thorough examination by a competent person reveals a defect that poses a risk to persons, the duty holder must remove the lifting equipment from service until the defect is rectified.
+Businesses have been prosecuted for continuing to use equipment after receiving a Category A (immediate danger) defect notification.
+This is among the most serious LOLER breaches.

-LOLER Regulation 11 requires thorough examination reports to be retained and produced on request.
-Companies that cannot produce records — because they were never kept, were lost, or stored in an inaccessible format — face enforcement action.
-Spreadsheet-based systems are particularly vulnerable: if the file is lost or not maintained, you have no compliance evidence.
+LOLER Regulation 11 requires thorough examination reports to be retained and produced on demand.
+Businesses that cannot produce records face enforcement action.
+Spreadsheet-based systems are especially vulnerable: if the file is lost or not maintained, there is no audit trail to demonstrate compliance to HSE.

-The director personal liability trap: Under Section 37 of the HSWA 1974, where a company offence is committed with the consent or connivance of a director, or is attributable to their neglect, that individual can be personally prosecuted.
-"I didn't know about the inspection schedule" is not a defence when ignorance stems from inadequate management systems.
+Director personal liability: Under Section 37 of the Health and Safety at Work Act 1974, where a company offence is committed with the consent or connivance of a director, or is attributable to their neglect, that individual can be personally prosecuted.
+Ignorance of the examination schedule is not a defence when ignorance stems from inadequate management systems.

 ConsequenceTypical Impact